-12% of our revenue during fiscal 2022, 11.0% of our revenue during fiscal 2021 and 11.5% of our revenue during fiscal 2020 was derived from our operations through consolidated joint ventures.
-In addition, 5.1% of our revenue during fiscal 2022, 5.6% of our revenue during fiscal 2021 and 4.4% of our revenues in fiscal 2020 related to services we provided to our unconsolidated joint ventures, where control resides with unaffiliated third parties, and 8.8% of our operating income during fiscal 2022, 27.8% of our operating income during fiscal 2021 and 16.9% of our operating income during fiscal 2020 was derived from equity in our unconsolidated joint ventures.
+13% of our revenue during fiscal 2023, 12% of our revenue during fiscal 2022 and 11% of our revenue during fiscal 2021 was derived from our operations through consolidated joint ventures.
+In addition, 3.9% of our revenue during fiscal 2023, 5.1% of our revenue during fiscal 2022 and 5.6% of our revenues in fiscal 2021 related to services we provided to our unconsolidated joint ventures, where control resides with unaffiliated third parties, and 16.6% of our operating income during fiscal 2023, 8.8% of our operating income during fiscal 2021 was derived from equity in our unconsolidated joint ventures.
 As with most joint venture arrangements, differences in views among the joint venture participants may result in delayed decisions or disputes.
 We also cannot control the actions of our joint venture partners and we typically have joint and several liability with our joint venture partners under the applicable contracts for joint venture projects.
 These factors could potentially adversely impact the business and operations of a joint venture and, in turn, our business and operations.